sophmo08/vivid-pioneer/content/publications/discrimination-to-dominance/index.md

 ---
-title: 'From Discrimination to Dominance?
-How Status Threat is Linked to Male Refugees' Gender Beliefs'
+title: "From Discrimination to Dominance?
+How Status Threat is Linked to Male Refugees' Gender Beliefs"
 authors:
   - Benjamin Korman
   - Sophie Moser